openedx/edx-cookiecutters/README.rst

 edx-cookiecutters
 =================

-This repository will holds most of the edx's public python cookiecutters relavant to developers at edx.
+This repository will holds most of the edx's public python cookiecutters.

 Available cookiecutters:
 ------------------------